 Massive fossil fuel companies utilise all sorts of accounting tricks to minimise the tax they are required to pay, and sometimes they don’t even pay that!

 Just check out the table below, which shows the biggest fossil fuel companies and how much tax they have paid compared to their revenue.
 In the 2019-20 financial year, 62 of these companies paid no tax, yet racked up a total income of $114 billion in Australia.

 What makes this even harder to swallow are the whopping pay cheques and bonuses these companies’ bosses take home, while destroying our environment and contributing nothing to the Australian public purse.

 And most of this is perfectly legal under Australia’s taxation laws.

-Displayed information has been collated from the six years of tax data made public by the Australian Tax Office.
-This information was last updated 10 December 2020.
+Displayed information has been collated from the seven years of tax data made public by the Australian Tax Office.
+This information was last updated 10 December 2021.